raghuugare/raghuugare.bkup/_posts/2015-01-15-genius-of-ramanujan.markdown

 The above examples are just a few among many such instances which exhibit Ramanujan’s amazing faculty with numbers.

-His passion and brilliance in Mathematics place him permanently in the ‘hall of fame’ along with other eccentric and prolific geniuses such as [Paul Erdős][link_Paul_Erdős], who dedicated their lives for the sole purpose of ruminating and working tirelessly on esoteric things that laymen dare not imagine.
+His passion and brilliance in Mathematics place him permanently in the ‘hall of fame’ along with other eccentric and prolific geniuses such as [Paul Erdős][link_Paul_Erdős]{:target="_blank"}, who dedicated their lives for the sole purpose of ruminating and working tirelessly on esoteric things that laymen dare not imagine.

 Indeed, it would be fitting to end this tiny _‘peek’_ into the beautiful mind of Ramanujan with a quote that expresses his deep conviction and almost fanatic faith in the ‘Divine beauty’ of numbers and equations: